 He is a scholar of the International Music Academy in the Principality of Liechtenstein and in 2011 received a 2nd price in the ‘Dexia Classics’ competition for young Belgian musicians.
 Jonathan attended masterclasses with Liviu Prunaru, Diemut Poppen, Thomas Riebl, Barbara Westphal, Jean Sulem and members of the Danel Quartet.
 He is also a founding member of the Adelphi Quartet.

 Jonathan gained orchestra experience under the baton of conductors such as Arturo Tamayo, Vittorio Ghielmi, Heinrich Schiff and Heinz Holliger.
 Since September 2013 he is a member of YES Camerata (Young European Strings).

-In his young career he has already been performing all over the world.
-With concerts in Canada, Japan, China and Europe.
+In his early career he has already been performing all over the world, with concerts in Canada, Japan, China and Europe.